langjam/jam0001/nebelhut/README.md

 println assoclist 'answer
 ```

-If you split a comment across several lines, they are automatically conacatenated.
+If you split a comment across several lines, they are automatically concatenated.

 ```
 { There is much to say about the variable foo. }